jambuur/APEDSK99/README.md

 # APEDSK99
 ### *Arduino DSKx emulator / 32K / FTP / NTP shield for the TI99/4a*

-APEDSK99 is an Arduino shield that emulates 3 DS/SD floppy drives for the TI99/4a home computer.
-Combined with a Ethernet / SD shield it allows you to load and save Disk-On-A-Disk (DOAD) single and double sided floppy images on a SD card or FTP server.
-It includes the necessary 32K RAM expansion and adds NTP date and time to TI-BASIC.
+APEDSK99 is an Arduino shield that emulates 3 DS/DD/80T floppy drives for the TI99/4a home computer.
+Combined with a Ethernet / SD shield it allows you to load and save Disk-On-A-Disk (DOAD) floppy images on a SD card or FTP server.
+It includes the necessary 32K RAM expansion and adds NTP date and time to BASIC.
 The APEDSK99 shield plugs directly into the side port and is powered separately from a USB cable.

 ![KiCAD 3D view](img/TRIO.jpg)

 Like the TI, APEDSK99 is based on good old through-hole technology.
 No risk of sneezing ruining your SMD day and it can be put together by anybody with basic soldering skills.

-The TI<->shield interface is the familiar design, with 74LS541 buffers for address lines and a bi-directional 74LS245 buffer for the databus.
+The TI<->shield interface is the familiar design, with 74HCT541 buffers for address lines and a bi-directional 74LS245 buffer for the databus.
 A 64Kx8 RAM stores the DSR code and provides the 32K RAM expansion.
 CRU is emulated through memory mapped addresses, simplifying shield design.
 A user-selectable binary DSR file is loaded into RAM by the Arduino at powerup / reset.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 As GPIO pins are in rather short supply, Arduino RAM addressing is serial-to-parallel through 74HC595 shift registers.